GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   _To onboard in to your TechPass account:_

-  1. If you are already signed in to your WOG account on the GSIB device and accept the TechPass invitation, you will be directed to **Review Permissions**.
+  1. If you are already signed in to your WOG account on the GSIB device and when you accept the TechPass invitation, you will be directed to **Review Permissions**.
 Click **Accept**.

   <kbd>![after-accept-invitation-1](assets/images/onboarding/po-non-se/after-accept-invitation-1.png ':size=400')</kbd>